The-Ofek-Foundation/blog/_posts/2015-12-30-2d-array-copy-speeds.md

   ***Note that this example is specifically for a standard 7 by 6 Connect Four board.
 It is impositionsible to convert an array from 1D to 2D without knowing the length the 2D array should have.***

   For MCTS, each node will store a 1D representation of the board that will be converted to 2D when it is being accessed.
-This is around as memory efficient as storing the arrays as JSON strings, but significantly faster -- as you will see below.
+This is around as memory efficient as storing the arrays as JSON strings, but significantly faster—as you will see below.

 **4. Game-specific storage**

   At the end of the day, I am doing this for game AIs.
-A common theme in game AIs is that usually the generic algorithms aren't the best -- game-specific functions will work better.
+A common theme in game AIs is that usually the generic algorithms aren't the best—game-specific functions will work better.
 For Connect Four, this means storing the positionition of the game as a string that contains the history of moves in the game with numbers corresponding to columns.
 For example, a positionition of "441" would mean that the 1st player played in the 4th column, the 2nd played on top of it, and the the 1st played in the 1st column.
 Such a string can be converted to a board as so (with 0 being empty, 1 being 1st player, and 2 being 2nd player):

   {% highlight javascript %}
   function reconstruct(position) {